 Pulmonary rehabilitation for chronic obstructive pulmonary disease

-The widespread application of pulmonary rehabilitation in chronic obstructive pulmonary disease (COPD) should be preceded by demonstrable improvements in function attributable to the programs.
-This review updates that reported in 2001.
+Widespread application of pulmonary rehabilitation (also known as respiratory rehabilitation) in chronic obstructive pulmonary disease (COPD) should be preceded by demonstrable improvements in function (health-related quality of life, functional and maximal exercise capacity) attributable to the programmes.
+This review updates the review reported in 2006.

-To determine the impact of rehabilitation on health-related quality of life (QoL) and exercise capacity in patients with COPD.
+To compare the effects of pulmonary rehabilitation versus usual care on health-related quality of life and functional and maximal exercise capacity in persons with COPD.

-We identified additional RCTs from the Cochrane Airways Group Specialised Register.
-Searches were current as of July 2004.
+We identified additional randomised controlled trials (RCTs) from the Cochrane Airways Group Specialised Register.
+Searches were current as of March 2014.

-We selected RCTs of rehabilitation in patients with COPD in which quality of life (QoL) and/or functional (FEC) or maximal (MEC) exercise capacity were measured.
-Rehabilitation was defined as exercise training for at least four weeks with or without education and/or psychological support.
-Control groups received conventional community care without rehabilitation.
+We selected RCTs of pulmonary rehabilitation in patients with COPD in which health-related quality of life (HRQoL) and/or functional (FEC) or maximal (MEC) exercise capacity were measured.
+We defined 'pulmonary rehabilitation' as exercise training for at least four weeks with or without education and/or psychological support.
+We defined 'usual care' as conventional care in which the control group was not given education or any form of additional intervention.
+We considered participants in the following situations to be in receipt of usual care: only verbal advice was given without additional education; and medication was altered or optimised to what was considered best practice at the start of the trial for all participants.

 DATA COLLECTION AND ANALYSIS

-We calculated weighted mean differences (WMD) using a random-effects model.
+We calculated mean differences (MDs) using a random-effects model.
 We requested missing data from the authors of the primary study.
+We used standard methods as recommended by The Cochrane Collaboration.